prisma/prisma-engines/psl/CONTRIBUTING.md

 Like in `expect_test` tests, the last comment can be left out at first, and updated like a snapshot test using the `UPDATE_EXPECT=1` env var.

+#### Reformatter tests

+These work similarly to the validation tests, with the same snapshot mechanism with the `UPDATE_EXPECT` env var.

+For each Prisma schema in the `reformatter`, directory, the test harness will assert that its contents match the file with the same name, but with the `reformatted.prisma` extension.

+The test harness also reformats _that_ file's contents in turn to check that the reformatting is idempotent.

 ## Style guidelines